 In the 1520s, the house again passed through the female line to the Wyndham family from Felbrigg Hall in Norfolk, and became known as Orchard Wyndham.
 The Wyndhams modernised again, opening up new windows to the outside, and building a very large wing, which has since been destroyed by fire.

-The last major additions were by Sir William Wyndham, Lord Chancellor to Queen Anne, who even found a place in Swift’s “Gulliver’s Travels”.
+The last major additions were by Sir William Wyndham, Chancellor of the Exchequer to Queen Anne, who even found a place in Swift’s “Gulliver’s Travels”.
 Sir William, a Jacobite, after his arrest and a spell in The Tower, was required by the new King to remain on his estates.
 And here, in the words of John Gay, he amused himself “with some real improvements and a great many visionary castles”.

 These included the roofing over of the medieval courtyard and a fine new Drawing Room behind a new façade, as well as the laying out of extensive and very practical gardens to feed his many guests.
 The design of these can be observed from several paintings of the time, and we hope one day to restore them to their former usefulness.